 5.1 All Division will be played over two (2) rounds.
 The Second Division will be divided into two (2) zones.
 All other competitions’ formats will be determined by the Competitions Committee.

-5.3 In all promotional play-off games, in the event that the score is tied after full time, thirty (30) minutes of extra time (two equal half’s of fifteen minutes) will be played.
+5.3 In all play-off games, in the event that the score is tied after full time, thirty (30) minutes of extra time (two equal half’s of fifteen minutes) will be played.
 In the event that after extra time that the scores are still tied, penalty kicks will be taken to determine the winners.
-For penalty kicks, the Best of Five format will be used followed by sudden death if still tied.
+The Best of Five format will be used followed by sudden death if still tied.